spookylukey/django-paypal/docs/standard/ipn.rst

    For a full list of variables that can be used in ``paypal_dict``, see `PayPal HTML variables documentation <https://developer.paypal.com/webapps/developer/docs/classic/paypal-payments-standard/integration-guide/Appx_websitestandard_htmlvariables/>`_.

+   .. note:: The names of these variables are not the same as the values
+             returned on the IPN object.

    ``payment.html``:

    .. code-block:: html